Interested in learning more about becoming a Foster Parent?

 Yes, Foster Parents are required to work with Village Staff, biological parents, the court system, and schools.

-Foster Parents are expected to participate in Village life and contribute to the well-being of children in their care by working with Village Staff and biological parents, attending trainings as directed, and taking advantage of Village resources.
+Foster Parents are expected to participate in and contribute to the well-being of children in their care by working with Village Staff and biological parents, attending trainings as directed, and taking advantage of Village resources and activities.

-13. What SOSCVI resources will I be given to help me be a successful Foster Parent?
+What SOS Illinois resources will I be given to help me be a successful Foster Parent?

 - Training before and after children are placed with them

 - Contributions to a pension plan after one year of service

 - Use of an SOS Illinois vehicle

 - A household budget for food and other expenses for the children in their home